astroML/gatspy/doc/periodic/lomb_scargle.rst

    filter/band in which the magnitude is observed.
 2. The ``predict()`` and ``score()`` methods require specification of a period.
-   If this period is not supplied, the best period will be found automatically via an exhaustive grid search, which can be very slow for some datasets!
+   If this period is not supplied, the best period will be found automatically via an exhaustive grid search, which can be very slow for some models and/or datasets!

 We'll see examples of this below.